Rainbow Multimedia Group

 “As Creative Director of this firm… Jon has distinguished himself through his superlative performance.
 It has been my pleasure to work directly with Jon, and observe firsthand the dedication and perseverance he brings to every project.
 He possesses enormous energy, talent and is extraordinarily gifted.
 Jon has been a valued member of the Rainbow ‘team,’ whose contribution to our efforts has been significant.”

-– Earl Jarred, Chief Executive Officer, Rainbow Technology Group (see letter here)
+– Earl Jarred, Chief Executive Officer, Rainbow Technology/Multimedia Group (see letter here)

 Below are several of the computer animation sequences that I designed and directed the production of, for use in the opening and closing sequences for RTG/RMG/Rainbow Japan presentations, software demos, etc.: